Net Zero Emerging Concepts and Technologies (ECT-NS) Research Program - Nova Scotia

 2. evaluating the suitability of technologies emerging in other jurisdictions for Nova Scotia.

-The primary objective of the ECT Research Program is encourage and fund the Nova Scotia research and innovation community (both private and academic sectors) to identify and develop a suite of promising, emerging clean technologies, approaches and practices that warrant continued funding from Nova Scotia’s technology incubation ecosystem.
+The primary objective of the ECT-NS Research Program is to encourage and fund the Nova Scotia research and innovation community (both private and academic sectors) to identify and develop a suite of promising, emerging clean technologies, approaches and practices that warrant continued funding from Nova Scotia’s technology incubation ecosystem.

 Please send any inquiries about the ECT Research Program to info@netzeroatlantic.ca.